A day in the life of a Physiotherapist

-I arrive at the Cockburn office to finish a Therapy Service Summary document.
-The document informs in the National Disability Insurance Association what I have been working on with my client over the past six months.
-I reflect on the activities we did working on developing his high level dynamic balance and mark his goal of walking up 5 steps safely while carrying a small box as complete.
+I arrive at Therapy Focus’ Cockburn office to finish a Therapy Service Summary document.
+The document informs in the National Disability Insurance Agency (NDIA) what I have been working on with a customer who is participant in the National Disability Insurance Scheme (NDIS) over the past six months.
+I reflect on the activities we did to develop his high-level dynamic balance (for tasks which requires greater than average balance capabilities) and mark his goal of walking up 5 steps safely while carrying a small box as complete.

-I head over to South Lake Primary School, just around the corner from the office.
-I meet my client who is an 8 year old boy with Cerebral Palsy.
+I head over to South Lake Primary School, which is just around the corner from the office.
+I meet an 8 year-old boy I’ve been working with who has cerebral palsy.
 As we are warming up I ask about his recent trip to Busselton with his family and he tells me about playing at the beach with his brothers.
 During the session, we practice getting around the school yard in his walker, working on achieving greater distances before he needs to rest.
-We also practice throwing objects onto the lawn and leaning forwards to collect them again as this is his favourite activity to develop his trunk strength.
+We also practice throwing objects onto the lawn and leaning forwards to collect them again, as this is his favourite activity to develop his trunk strength.

 10:00am – 10:30am

 I hop in the car and head down to our Kwinana office.
 I do a lot of driving so I have always have a favourite playlist, podcast or audiobook handy.
 This time I choose to listen an audiobook called ‘The Science of Storytelling’ by Will Storr and think about how I can make some of my stories more engaging for different audiences.